 British IS 'suicide bomber was former Guantanamo Bay detainee'

-The British IS fighter is said to have detonated an explosives-filled vehicle in a village to the south of Mosul, Iraq.
 A British Islamic State fighter who is believed to have carried out a suicide bombing in Iraq was a former Guantanamo Bay detainee, according to reports.
+The bomber, named by the group as Abu Zakariya al-Britani, is said to have detonated an explosives-filled vehicle in a village to the south of Mosul.

 |Title